NJacobsohn/Your-Learning-is-in-Another-Castle/README.md

 To check out a more digestible (not quite layman's terms, but with a lexicon less nestled in academia), [OpenAI has a good post about it.](https://openai.com/blog/openai-baselines-ppo/)

 ## **Image vs. Numerical Models**

+I touched on this briefly in the PPO explanation, but retrogym offers two different observation types for its emulators.
+The first and default being visual observations.
+What this means (this is default settings and can be changed in many ways) is that every frame of the game is a timestep, and each timestep gives a screenshot of the current frame to the network to make a prediction.
+The network only sees the screen and the varios parts of it.
+For numerical observation, each time step returns (instead of an image) an array of 16 bit integers of the memory state of the game.
+That means the model never sees what the game actually looks like, it predicts all of its actions and rewards completely blindly.

+There are pitfalls of each of these approaches, for the numerical analysis, it's very easy for the network to memorize exactly how to beat a given level, but the skills aren't transferrable to other levels.
+It learns stuff like "at x units through the level, a spin jump action doesn't get me killed", but not things like "When I see a gap/goomba/koopa/etc., that means I should jump".
+So for making a model that's objectively good at Mario (regardless of level), this isn't a good approach.
+The image analysis side isn't free of issues either though.
+Using a CNN (even at a small level) can be VERY computationally expensive and drastically increase training times.
+The image approach, (I'll update this when I tune a CNN more with this game) while at the end of the day produces a better Mario player, takes a lot longer to get to the point of beating levels as it's learning how to play Mario, not necessarily just exactly beat the level it's on as quickly as possible.

 ## **Conclusion**